-In May 2016, the Company received notice from the Nicaraguan Environmental Ministry (Ministerio del Ambiente y Los Recursos Naturales or "MARENA") that its application for an Environmental Permit (Permiso Ambiental) for the Piedra Iman project had been denied.
-The environmental permit was for construction of drilling platforms, drill holes, and a personnel camp.
-The Company plans to resubmit the application with additional technical, environmental and social information.
-The Company had an environmental assessment covering the Piedra Iman project which allowed it to conduct sampling, trenching, and other surface exploration activities.
+In May 2016, NICAZA received notice from the Nicaraguan Environmental Ministry (Ministerio del Ambiente y Los Recursos Naturales or "MARENA") that its application for an Environmental Permit (Permiso Ambiental) for the Piedra Iman project had been denied.
+The environmental permit was for construction of drilling platforms, 230 drill holes, and a personnel camp.
+The Company plans to resubmit the application with a more modest program, additional technical, environmental and social information.
+NICAZA had an environmental assessment covering the Piedra Iman project which allows for sampling, trenching, and other surface exploration activities.
 Thus exploration works, with the exception of drilling, can continue.
 The Company is working with community and government officials, as well as preparing technical studies in support of the permitting process.